nnail0/cachelab-b-f25/datalab-b-exp.typ

 Even after all that, genAI was able to produce a better solution by about _90_ misses.
 Further, it only took 3 attempts of prompting to get a valid, under the target bound solution, which is impressive compared to the pains it took to generate something without being able to use it.

-Finally, the _61x67_ was triumphiantly beat by the human by about _80_ misses.
+Finally, the _61x67_ was triumphantly beat by the human by about _80_ misses.
 The two methods used are slightly different in nature, as will be discussed below, but one strategy was clearly still slightly better than the other.
 However, given that both solutions are under the goal boundary, each are valid in terms of minimizing the misses.

 === Code Generation Comparisons

 The main differences in human and genAI code appear to lie primarily in
 + Time taken to generate solutions.
-+ Understandibility of the solution.
++ Understandability of the solution.
 + Ability to build up the solution methodically.

 ==== Time